renaschweizer/congen-gatk/README.md

 ### 5b.
 Run GATK's BaseRecalibrator

 This is the first pass of the base quality score recalibration.
 The `BaseRecalibrator` generates a recalibration table based on various covariates.
 The default covariates are read group, reported quality score, machine cycle, and nucleotide context.
-BQSR is most accurate at identifying technical artifacts when it is run with as many of your sequenced indivdiuals as possible.
+BQSR is most accurate at identifying technical artifacts when it is run with as many of your sequenced individuals as possible.

 ```{bash}
 gatk BaseRecalibrator \